-In Guatemala the two active YLAI programs are:
+In Guatemala, there are two active YLAI programs:

 - YLAI Network

 The YLAI Network is a vibrant community of young entrepreneurs and changemakers from across Latin America and the Caribbean who are committed to fostering economic development and prosperity, security, human rights, and good governance in the hemisphere.
 The YLAI Network is a signature part of the U.S. government’s efforts to increase partnerships with future leaders to help promote economic growth and strengthen civil society.
 Joining the network provides access to digital resources, training and networking opportunities, and the opportunity to connect with senior leaders in business and government as well as other young leaders working to create change in their communities.

 The YLAI Fellowship Program is a six-week program for entrepreneurs, funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 YLAI brings 280 promising leaders from Latin America, Canada, and the Caribbean each year to the United States* to expand their leadership and entrepreneurial skills and network through skills-building workshops and opportunities to learn from and exchange with U.S. counterparts.

 This program is open to young entrepreneurs 25-35 years of age, selected for participation via a competitive application process.
 More than 750 alumni of past YLAI Fellowship Programs maintain a cohesive network across Latin America, the Caribbean, and Canada to support each other’s efforts to improve their own ventures, share best practices, and collaborate to reduce the opportunity gap and contribute to economic prosperity in their communities.

 Applications for the 2021 cohort of the Young Leaders of the Americas Initiative (YLAI) Professional Fellows are open from January 21, 2021, to February 25, 2021.

 YLAI Professional Fellows – 2021 Call for Applications